 5 Best Guaranteed Auto Loans for Bad Credit

 Having bad credit can make it more difficult to qualify for an auto loan, but it isn't impossible.
-While no trustworthy lender will ever "guarantee" your approval for an auto loan, the lenders on this list have a reputation for being flexible when it comes to approving borrowers with bad credit.
+While no trustworthy lender will ever "guarantee" your approval for an auto loan, the lenders on this list have a reputation for being flexible when it comes to approving borrowers with poor credit.

 The 5 best guaranteed auto loans